AkchurinDA/Fortuna.jl/README.md

 ### Reliability Analysis

-Ultimately, `Fortuna` package is developed to perform structural reliability analysis.
-The current version of the package implements Mean-Centered First-Order Second-Moment (MCFOSM), Hasofer-Lind Rackwitz-Fiessler (HLRF), and improved Hasofer-Lind Rackwitz-Fiessler (iHLRF) methods that fall within a broader class of First-Order Reliability Methods (FORM). `Fortuna` package also implements Curve-Fitting method that falls within a broader class of Second-Order Reliability Methods (SORM) for a more precise estimation of probabilities of failure.
+Ultimately, `Fortuna.jl` package is developed to perform structural reliability analysis.
+The current version of the package implements Mean-Centered First-Order Second-Moment (MCFOSM), Hasofer-Lind Rackwitz-Fiessler (HLRF), and improved Hasofer-Lind Rackwitz-Fiessler (iHLRF) methods that fall within a broader class of First-Order Reliability Methods (FORM). `Fortuna.jl` package also implements Curve-Fitting method that falls within a broader class of Second-Order Reliability Methods (SORM) for a more precise estimation of probabilities of failure.

 #### First-Order Reliability Methods (FORM)